bnmou/Azure-Enterprise-Simulation/3 - Log Collection & Data Ingestion.md

-# 🔍 Phase 3: Log Collection & Data Ingestion – Azure SOC Operations Home Lab
+# 🔍 Phase 3: Log Collection & Data Ingestion

 > ⚠️ **Disclaimer**
 > This lab was performed in an isolated Azure-based enterprise simulation strictly for educational purposes.
 All techniques and telemetry are used to emulate realistic attack patterns for defensive research and blue team skill-building.